Lonaasan/Animis/README.md

 # Animis Avatar Suite
 Multiplayer compatible.
 Requires OpenStarbound

-This mod allows you to animate your characters directives based on the player-state (custom cases in progress)
+This mod allows you to animate your characters directives based on the player-state (and bindable loop states!)

 ## How to Use
 Animis can be quite difficult to understand at the beginning, so i will tell you the basics: